Office: Minard 318E36

-Verena Theile is Assistant Professor of English at North Dakota State University where she teaches early modern British literature and critical theory.
-She is co-editor of Reclaiming Home, Remembering Motherhood, Redefining History: African American and Afro-Caribbean Women’s Literature in the Twentieth-Century (CSP, 2009), Staging the Superstitions of Early Modern Europe (Ashgate, forthcoming Feb.
+Dr. Verena Theile is co-editor of Reclaiming Home, Remembering Motherhood, Redefining History: African American and Afro-Caribbean Women’s Literature in the Twentieth-Century (CSP, 2009), Staging the Superstitions of Early Modern Europe (Ashgate, forthcoming Feb.
 2013), and New Formalisms and Literary Theory (Palgrave Macmillan, forthcoming Sept.
 2014) and co-translator of early modern German quack texts in M. A. Katritzky’s Performance and Medicine in the Writings of Three Early Modern Physicians: The Brothers Felix and Thomas Platter and Hippolytus Guarinonius (Ashgate, 2012).

-Her current book project, From the Pamphlet to the Playhouse: Superstitions in Shakespeare and his Contemporaries, examines how superstitions were perceived, theorized, and dogmatized in early modern pamphlet literature and, then, subsequently, absorbed, stylized, and problematized by early modern playwrights such as Robert Greene, Christopher Marlowe, and William Shakespeare.
-Tracing the ways in which superstitions are formed and propagated historically within early modern culture, Theile analyzes how they are transformed once they have become part of a culture, and highlighting their passage from the pamphlet to the play, she argues that, through their fictional representations on the early modern stage, superstitions reflect but also reshape beliefs.
+Her current book project, Performing Witchcraft in Early Modern England: Greene, Marlowe, Shakespeare, examines how superstitions were perceived and discussed in early modern pamphlet literature and then translated for the stage by early modern playwrights such as Robert Greene, Christopher Marlowe, and William Shakespeare.
+Highlighting their passage from the pamphlet to the play, she argues that, through their fictional representations on the early modern stage, superstitions reflect but also reshape beliefs.